qaul/qaul.net_legacy/openwrt/qauladmin/README.md

 =====================

-qaul.net admin executes administrative tasks such as checking the user authentication or the scripted web interface on the openwrt platform.
+qaul.net admin executes administrative tasks such as checking the user authentication or the scripted web interface on the OpenWRT platform.